 Once VAT registered, your pricing to guests should always include VAT.
+You would also be required to issue tax invoices to your quests.

-Some formalities, such as issuing tax invoices to your guests, may be required.
+.
 Please find more information on this here.

 For further guidance on South African VAT, please see the SARS VAT404 guide on the SARS website.